SE-UUlm/snowballr-ci/wiki/Getting-Started.md

 ```

 This reusable workflow expects a `CHANGELOG.md` in the root of the repository, which is used to create the release.
 Also,
-the workflow has to be triggered on a tag push, because the tag is used to check, which version is released.
+the workflow has to be triggered on a tag push, because the tag is used to check which version is released.

 Arguments: